 This course will enable the dental hygiene student to develop a basic understanding of the microscopic structure of the primary and dental tissue groups of the human body.
 Gained knowledge enables the student to relate embryonic development to the normal and abnormal structures of the head and oral cavity, preparing the student to differentiate between normal and abnormal clinical manifestations in subsequent courses.
-Prerequisites: DENT-100, DENT-110, DENT-115, DENT-120 Corequisites: DENT-130, DENT-150, DENT-151
+Prerequisites: DENT-100, DENT-110, DENT-115, DENT-120 as well as treatment of the diseases.